 Heberling also had coaching stops as an assistant coach at Iowa Wesleyan and a graduate assistant at Williams Woods.
 As a player, she started her career at Young Harris College, followed by one year at Virginia Intermont College before playing her final season under Johnson at UNC Pembroke.
 Heberling holds a bachelor's degree in exercise and sport science from UNC Pembroke and a master's in athletics/activities administration from William Woods.
 She and her husband, Ed, have a son, Hollis.

-Nate Miller is in his first season as an assistant coach at Utah State after joining the staff in July, 2016.
-In his position, Miller will oversee the Aggie infield and assist with hitting coaching.
+Jo Koons is in her first season as an assistant coach at Utah State after joining the staff in July, 2018.
+In her position, Koons will oversee the Aggie outfield and assist with hitting coaching.

 Koons returns to her alma mater to oversee the Aggie outfield.
 She spent the 2018 season as the head coach at Lassen College.
 While there, she helped the Cougars to a 19-18 record, while the team lead the Golden Valley Conference in stolen bases and triples.
 Koons made her full-time coaching debut at Colorado Christian for the 2017 season, where she worked with the outfield and the slappers.
 In 2016, Koons was a volunteer assistant coach at Stanford, where she worked with the outfielders and hitters, while serving as the travel coordinator and camp director.

 Koons was a versatile player for the Aggies, as she made at least one start in every position on the field, but played primarily at shortstop her junior and senior seasons.
 She still ranks on the USU career triples list, while holding a spot on three single-season record lists.
 She graduated from Utah State in 2015, with a degree in interdisciplinary studies and holds a master's degree in organizational leadership from Colorado Christian.